deavmi/twine/doc/arp.md

 ## Why do we need this?

-The reason that we require this $addr_{LL}$ is because when we need to send data to a hsot we do so over a link which is indicated in the routing table for said packet.
+The reason that we require this $addr_{LL}$ is because when we need to send data to a host we do so over a link which is indicated in the routing table for said packet.

 However, links don't speak the same network-layer protocol as twine - they speak whatever protocol they implement - i.e. Ethernet via `LIInterface` or the in-memory `PipedLink`.
-Needless to say there is also always a requirement of such a mapping mechansim because several links may be backed by a different link-layer protocols in their `Link` impelemntation and therefore we cannot marry ourselves to only one link-layer protocol
+Needless to say there is also always a requirement of such a mapping mechanism because several links may be backed by a different link-layer protocols in their `Link` implementation and therefore we cannot marry ourselves to only one link-layer protocol
 - _we need something dynamic_.